A NEW Community Center FOR NORTHSHORE

 Project Scope

-The Northshore Parks & Recreation Service Area (NPRSA) is undertaking a year-long, engagement-driven needs assessment and feasibility study for a youth community center within the district.
+The Northshore Parks & Recreation Service Area (NPRSA) is undertaking a year-long study - formally called a needs assessment and feasibility study - to determine potential options for a new community center within the district.
+A community center could provide a place for youth and visitors of all ages to build community and develop life skills through athletics, academic opportunities, and the arts.
 The study is being conducted by ARC Architects and is expected to be completed in January 2025.

 The study will:

-• Identify gaps in community services within the NPRSA, with an emphasis on the needs of youth;
+• Identify gaps in community services within the NPRSA, emphasizing the needs of youth;

 • Describe a desired program or type of facility to meet those needs;